-What activities your potential customers partake are likely to be based on their interests and opinions.
+What activities your potential customers partake in are likely to be based on their interests and opinions.
 Furthermore, based on their opinions or interests, they may choose certain things over another.

-For instance, an animal lover may have opinions against animal cruelty and therefore, more likely to choose cruelty-free products.
+For instance, an animal lover may have opinions against animal cruelty and therefore, be more likely to choose cruelty-free products.
 An avid cyclist is more likely to show interest in customized safety gear compared to others.

 So, understanding your potential or existing customers’ activities, interests, and opinions can give you a peek into their preferences and help you tailor your message or products accordingly.

 Now that you know the type of data you need for psychographic segmentation, it’s time to find out the ways to collect these data points.

 The best way to get to know your customers is simply to talk to them.
 Interviewing your potential or existing customers can give you deep insights into their psychographics, provided you ask relevant questions.